 Local Progress Action helped coordinate a sign-on letter of state and local elected officials calling for abolishing Immigration and Customs Enforcement (ICE) and an end to its brutal immigration enforcement practices.
-As of August 2018, nearly 200 state and local elected officials had signed on.

 In April of 2017, we brought together elected officials from 40 municipalities to strategize on what cities and counties would do to combat the Trump administration’s efforts to increase interior enforcement and take punitive measures against sanctuary cities.
 At the event, we released a practical hands-on toolkit for local elected officials pursuing sanctuary city policies.
 More than 100 elected officials pledged to uphold and expand their policies.

 Since then, Local Progress members have taken more than 150 actions in 94 cities to support local immigrant communities: passing laws to limit police collaboration with ICE, calling on the federal government to pass a clean DREAM act and set aside funding to support with application fees, funding legal defense funds for immigrants in deportation hearings, and much more.